 In implementing Good Corporate Governance, CCB Indonesia builds a corporate culture by applying the principles of corporate governance, namely transparency, accountability, responsibility, independence and fairness.
-These five principles are always applied in business activities and the implementation of the Bank's daily operations at all levels of the organization.
+These five principles are always applied in the business activities and daily operations of the Bank at all levels of the organization.

-On this occasion, Board of Directors expressed the greatest appreciation to all stakeholders for their trust and support, as well as the well-established cooperation so far; therefore, the Bank was able to improve its performance.
-We would also like to express our deepest gratitude to the Shareholders and Board of Commissioners who have entrusted us with managing this Bank, as well as to all employees, CCB Indonesia's big family who participated together in advancing CCB Indonesia with great dedication.
+On this occasion, Board of Directors expressed the deepest appreciation to all stakeholders including regulators for the trust and support, as well as the cooperation that has been well established over the years, so that the Bank is able to improve its performance.
+We would also like to express our greatest gratitude to the Shareholders and Board of Commissioners who have entrusted us to manage this Bank, as well as to all employees, the entire family of CCB Indonesia who with high dedication participated together to advance CCB Indonesia.

-Board of Directors.
+Board of Directors,